sabel83/mpllibs/libs/metamonad/doc/monad_plus.md

 satisfies the expectations of a [monoid](monoid.html).
 The indentity value is called `mzero`, the operation is called `mplus`.

+Due to the way Metamonad [handles versioning](versioning.html), the `monad_plus` template class has to be specialised in the `mpllibs::metamonad::v1` namespace.

 ## Header

 ```cpp